microsoft/HealthBotCodeSnippets/HealthAgentAPI/README.md

 # Microsoft Health Bot Management API

-**Note: In order you use this Web Chat with the Health Bot secvice, you will need to obtain your Web Chat secret from the Health Bot Team.
+**Note: In order you use this API with the Health Bot secvice, you will need to register with the Health Bot Team.
 Please refer to [Microsoft Health Bot](https://www.microsoft.com/en-us/research/project/health-bot/) for a private preview and details.**

 ## Background